Guidelines for authors can be downloaded here (PDF). Appearing below is the same in content.

 Hydrological Research Letters Guidelines for Authors

-Japan Society of Hydrology and Water Resources (JSHWR http://www.jshwr.org/e/modules/news/) publishes journals for the purpose of encouraging debate on a wide array of investigations in hydrology and water resources issues amongst academic researchers, students, practicing engineers and the general public.
-It also publishes critical reviews of various fields in hydrology and water resources and other information of interest to scientists to encourage communication and dissemination and wider utilization of scientific results.
-Hydrological Research Letters (HRL) is an international journal published by JSHWR, in collaboration with Japanese Association of Groundwater Hydrology (JAGH) and Japanese Association of Hydrological Sciences (JAHS), aiming at rapid exchange and outgoing of information in these fields.
+Hydrological Research Letters (HRL; Portal site http://www.jstage.jst.go.jp/browse/hrl) has been first published in 2007 by Japan Society of Hydrology and Water Resources (JSHWR http://www.jshwr.org/e/modules/news/) and then was published jointly with Japanese Association of Groundwater Hydrology (JAGH), Japanese Association of Hydrological Sciences (JAHS), and Japanese Society of Physical Hydrology (JSPH) since April of 2017, for the purpose of encouraging debate and rapid exchange of information on a wide array of investigations in hydrology and water resources issues amongst academic researchers, students, practicing engineers and the general public.
+HRL also publishes critical reviews of various fields in hydrology and water resources and other information of interest to scientists to encourage communication and dissemination and wider utilization of scientific results.

-The defining theme of Hydrological Research Letters (HRL, Publisher’s site http://www.jstage.jst.go.jp/browse/hrl) can be encapsulated in the abbreviation TOP: Transdisciplinary, Open access, and Prompt publication.
-Manuscripts submitted to HRL may cover all aspects of hydrology and water resources, including physical and biological science, engineering, and social and political sciences.
+The defining theme of HRL can be encapsulated in the abbreviation TOP: Transdisciplinary, Open access, and Prompt publication.
+Manuscripts submitted to HRL may cover all aspects of hydrology and water resources, including physical and biological sciences, engineering, and social and political sciences.

 The HRL Editorial Board welcomes contributions from authors throughout the world.
 Whether to accept a contribution for publication or not is decided by the journal editors on the basis of the suitability of subject matter to the focus of the journal, originality of the contribution, potential impacts on society and scientific merit.
 The corresponding editor assigned to the submitted article (“the Editor”) has complete responsibility and authority on behalf of the Editor-in-Chief to accept the submitted article for publication or to reject it.
 The Editor may confer with a corresponding associate editor (“AE”) or reviewers for an evaluation to arrive at a decision.